Please Don't Scroll Past This

 whereas 𑜉𑜦𑜡 𑜑𑜤𑜂𑜫 Mawhung - to know how to cook.

-And it' very relevant because putting your name in order ABC Mohung will translate
+And it' very relevant because putting your name in order Raju Mohung will translate

-as 'ABC knows how to cook' as against Mohong ABC or 'the famed shaman whose name is ABC' - well if u know what i mean
+as 'Raju knows how to cook' as against Mohong Raju or 'the famed shaman whose name is Raju' - well if u know what i mean

 or if you don't check other articles on Dai naming rules.